XXJJXJ/BeatStride/docs/DeveloperGuide.md

 1. Have Android Studio installed
 2. Have NodeJS installed
 3. Have React Native installed
-4. Have some minimal knowledge on Firebase
+4. Have some knowledge about Firebase

 **Note:** Detailed instructions to install these are not included.
 Feel free to google them yourselves :D